 The following information explains the various activities in the lessons and how to implement them with students.
-Additional tips on how to implement the lessons, including creating poetry notebooks, can be found on pages 129-131.
+Additional tips on how to implement the lessons can be found on pages 131-132.

-Introducing the Rhyme 🐔
+Introducing the Rhyme

-This section helps teachers introduce the poems to students.
+This section helps teachers introduce the poem to students.
 Use the steps listed below to introduce all of the poems in this book.
 Then, continue with the specific tasks mentioned in each lesson.